wkhattak/Advanced-Lane-Finding/writeup.md

 ---

-To see the the above operations in action as a pipeline, I applied them on the supplied test images. here's a sample of the output:
+To see the the above operations in action as a pipeline, I applied them on the supplied test images.
+Here's a sample of the output:

 ![test images pipeline](/output_images/test_images.jpg)